task-mule/task-mule/README.md

 	npx task-mule

-You'll see an error message that indicates you have no *tasks* directory.
-Each Task-Mule *task* lives in its own file under the *tasks* directory.
+You'll see an error message indicating that you don't have a *tasks* directory.
+Each Task-Mule *task* lives in its own JavaScript file under the *tasks* directory.

 Run the following command to create the *tasks* directory and your first task:

 	npx task-mule create-task my-first-task

-This has created the *tasks* directory and created the file *my-first-task.js*.
+This has created the *tasks* directory and a file called *my-first-task.js*.
 Open this file and you'll see a template for the basic [layout of a task](#task-layout).

 Let's add a simple log message to the invoke function so we can see it running.
 Find the invoke function and add some logging to like this: